 - Brexit: what does it mean for disabled people?

 You might also like

-John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week. • Leading figures in the disability movement say
+John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week.
+Users of the Independent Living Fund have

-John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week. • Police are unlikely to reopen their investigation
+John Pring, who runs the Disability News Service, publishes his weekly news round-up of the happenings in the disability world the past week.
+A senior civil servant has been asked